scionproto/scion/doc/dev/run.rst

    * Build, using ``make``

 #.
 Generate the control-plane PKI keys and certificates, configuration files, and process
-   orchestrator (supervisor or docker-compose) configuration.
+   orchestrator (supervisor or docker compose) configuration.

    .. code-block:: bash